raspy135/Qun-mk2/README.md

 --------|--------
 1 | 2ND FILTER.
 See the [2nd Filter](#2nd-filter) section for details.
 2 | FM FREQ SNAP SW.
 Frequency snapping for FM.
 When it's ON, FM frequency will be snapped to numbers.
 When it's OFF, FM has more character, the signature sound of the QUN synth.
 3 | Wavefolding.
-Wevefolding curve selection.
+Wavefolding curve selection.
 This filter is located in VCF.
 4 | FM ENV3 CONN.
 Select FM operator(s) to connect ENV3/4.
 After the processing, it will be filtered by ENV1 or ENV2.
 5 | ENV3/4 ATTACK
 6 | ENV3/4 DECAY